lixiny/CPF/README.md

 Download our [YCB_models_supp](https://drive.google.com/file/d/1daSKseF-PrVLwd4wIcF2PLtAjYBF2XH1/view?usp=sharing) and place it at `data/YCB_models_supp`

-Now the `data` folder should have root structure like:
+Now the `data` folder should have a root structure like:
 ```
 data/
 ├── fhbhands/